-Note that the above guess for Pt satiafies detPt≡1=const≠0 and Pt|ω=0=I2, that aligns with our assumptions.
+Note that the above guess for Pt satisfies detPt≡1=const.≠0 and Pt|ω=0=I2, which is consistent with our assumptions.

-Now we reattach the hat superscript symbol (e.g. Pt≔Pt).
-By plugging our guess for Pt into the RHS of Eq.
-(2.8) , to check if the value of the constant part R is valid:
+We now reintroduce the hat superscript [e.g., Pt≔Pt].
+Inserting our guess for Pt into the RHS of Eq.
+(2.8) , we can check if the value of the constant part R of the solution is valid: